-Capital strength and strong liquidity levels remain central to the Board's strategy.
 As a building society Progressive's capital strength comes from its reserves, which are made up almost entirely from the accumulation of its profits since it was formed in 1914.
-These act as a safety net to absorb losses should they occur in the future.
+A strong capital base enables the Society to invest in systems, technology and our premises for the benefit of our Members, to continue to offer good value mortgage and savings products, and to act as a safety net to absorb losses should they occur in the future.
 The Society's capital position remains strong and well in excess of regulatory requirements.
+Capital strength and strong liquidity levels remain central to the Board's strategy.